cgta/otest/README.md

     libraryDependencies += "biz.cgta" %%% "otest-jvm" % "0.1.3" % "test"

 *NOTE: The triple '%%%' in the version string here, this is added to sbt by the scalaJs plugin.
-Whereas %% handles binary incompitabilites between versions of Scalac, %%% goes one step further and ensures compatibility between ScalaJs versions by adding a _ to the artifact id as well.*
+Whereas %% handles binary incompitabilites between versions of Scalac, %%% goes one step further and ensures compatibility between ScalaJs versions by adding a tag like `_sjs0.5.0-RC1` to the artifact id as well.*

 *ALSO NOTE: Just as above for you the plugin you will need to include the settings for ScalaJs, making your build.sbt file look something like this:*